7gill/Gigabyte-Z390-UD-Catalina-install/README.md

 * **Loctek DLB111 10”-30” Single Monitor Ergonomic Swivel Arm**
 * **A bunch of old hard drives**

-I wanted to go with OpenCore but my brain broke trying to configure it, I’ll give it a go at a later date
+I wanted to go with OpenCore but my brain broke trying to configure it, I’ll give it a go at a later date.
+Also, I am no expert in this kind of stuff, I'm just a guy who followed some instructions on the internet.

 I used this guide as my starting point
 [Minimal Clover Config and Drivers for Gigabyte Z390 I WIFI : hackintosh](https://www.reddit.com/r/hackintosh/comments/az7ld1/minimal_clover_config_and_drivers_for_gigabyte/%0A)